Library Services for Faculty

 Note that students need to have the call number for a book to request it at the Check Out Desk (If the item is owned by an instructor, the call number is the instructor's last name).
 As a courtesy to your students, please include the Library call number on your syllabus.

-For additional information regarding Textbook Reserves, see the Instructor & Textbook Reserves Policies for Faculty section of the Mission College LIbrary Services, Policies and GuidelinesTo search for items on textbook reserves, conduct a Textbook Reserves search in OneSearch.
+For additional information regarding Textbook Reserves, see the Instructor & Textbook Reserves Policies for Faculty section of the Mission College LIbrary Policies and Guidelines.

 SemesterText Program